-The MHR is also available in an executive program, offered throughout the state of Utah to working professionals.
-The program is scheduled around business hours, so that students may maintain their careers while working toward the MHR degree.
-Courses are taught online and through video broadcast throughout the state of Utah and beyond.
+The Master of Human Resources is available in an executive program, offered throughout the state of Utah and online throughout the world.
+The executive program is customized for working professionals, so that students may maintain their careers while working toward the MHR degree.
+Key features of the MHR excutive program include:

 While the master of Human Resources is available at various regional campuses, the full online offering of this degree is only available outside the state of Utah.

 The Jon M. Huntsman School of Business may charge differential tuition for this program.
 Differential tuition is an added cost per credit for courses in the program.
 Contact the department or see the last page in the USU Tuition & Fee schedule for more information about the cost of this program.

 Students whose undergraduate degree is not in a business-related field must take an additional 10.5 credits of business acumen courses.
 Most of these courses can be completed during the summer as part of the Accelerated Business Core program.
 The classes can also be taken concurrently with the MHR program.

 - Score at or above the 40th percentile on in the GRE, the GMAT or MAT

 - Have a 3.0 or higher GPA on your last 60 semester or 90 quarter credits

 - Provide transcripts of all college/university credits